Payop/payop-api-doc/Authentication/bearerAuthentication.md

 # Bearer Authentication

-Some requests to PayOp API require authentication.
+Some requests to Payop API require authentication.

-PayOp API Authentication is based on JWT tokens and uses [Bearer Authentication](https://swagger.io/docs/specification/authentication/bearer-authentication/).
+Payop API Authentication is based on JWT tokens and uses [Bearer Authentication](https://swagger.io/docs/specification/authentication/bearer-authentication/).
 The client must send this token in the `Authorization` header when making requests to protected resources.

 ![HEADERS](https://img.shields.io/badge/-HEADERS-yellowgreen?style=for-the-badge)